-The accompanying unaudited condensed consolidated financial statements have been prepared by the Company in accordance with U.S. GAAP as set forth by the Financial Accounting Standards Board ("FASB") and pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC").
-References to U.S. GAAP issued by the FASB in these notes to the accompanying unaudited condensed consolidated financial statements are to the FASB Accounting Standards Codifications ("ASC") and Accounting Standards Update ("ASUs").
+The accompanying unaudited condensed consolidated financial statements have been prepared by the Company apply, in accordance with U.S. GAAP their terms and as if set forth by herein, on and after the Financial Accounting Standards Board ("FASB") Separation Date notwithstanding Executive's termination of employment and pursuant release of claims.

+(b) Severance.
+Executive hereby expressly and irrevocably waives any and all claims and rights that he may have to receive severance benefits under the rules and regulations Employment Agreement, including, without limitation, the benefits set forth in Section 4(b) of the United States Securities Employment Agreement, and Exchange Commission ("SEC").
+References to U.S. GAAP issued by the FASB in these notes to the accompanying unaudited condensed consolidated financial statements are to the FASB Accounting Standards Codifications ("ASC") agrees that such compensation and Accounting Standards Update ("ASUs").